ryssbowh/pingu-content-module/README.md

 You will need to register your fields through the facade `Content::registerContentField` in your service provider.

-In the field table you'll find all instances of field for all content types, when retrieving a Field from that table, to access the actual field (Text, Boolean etc), call `$field->instance`.
+In the field table you'll find all instances of field for all content types, when retrieving a Field from that table, to access the actual field (Text, Boolean etc), call `$field->instance`. (and `$instance->field` to access the generic field from the instance)
 Those generic fields can be set as `editable`, `deletable` and `visible` and hold the `name` and `machineName` fields.

 `title` and `published` and `slug` are added automatically to every content. see Content::reservedFieldnames for field names you can't use on content types.

-You can create fields that are not editable and/or not editable for any content type as any other field, not through the ui but manually in another module for example. `DeletableContentField` and `EditableContentField` middlewares are used to protect the routes.
+You can create fields that are not editable and/or not editable for any content type as any other field, not through the ui but manually in another module for example.

 ### Field Values
 Content values for each field are stored in the field_values table, they are relationned to a content and a field (generic).